wiredmonash/constitution/CONSTITUTION.md

     5. an Industry Officer; and
     6. a Marketing Officer; and
     7. an Education Officer; and
+    8. a Volunteers Lead; and
+    9. a Graduate Representative; and
+    10. 2 First Year Representatives; and
-    8. 3 Activities Officers; and
+    11. 3 Activities Officers; and
-    9. 3 General Representatives elected under rule 53.
+    12. 3 General Representatives elected under rule 53.
 ### 46. General Duties
 1. As soon as practicable after being elected or co-opted to the Committee, each committee member must become familiar with this constitution and the C&S Constitution and Regulations.
 2. As soon as practicable after being elected or co-opted to the Committee, the President, Vice President, Secretary and Treasurer must complete training as prescribed by the C&S Executive and update their contact details with Clubs & Societies via the appropriate form.